cloud-py-api/nc_py_api/.github/CONTRIBUTING.md

 - Separate code commits from reformatting commits.
 - Where possible, provide tests for any newly added code.
 - Follow PEP 8.
-- Update CHANGELOG.md as needed or appropriate with your bug fixes, feature additions and tests.
+- Update CHANGELOG.md as needed or appropriate with your bug fixes, feature additions, and tests.

 ## Security vulnerabilities